Newfoundland

 Only permitted colours are:

 Black: dull jet black may be tinged with bronze.
-Splash of white on chest, toes and tip of tail acceptable.
+White markings acceptable on chest, toes and tip of tail.

 Size